-- Represents clients in complex commercial litigation matters, including business and banking disputes
+- Representing clients in complex commercial litigation matters, including business and banking disputes

-- Defends clients in white-collar criminal matters, and performs internal investigations for entities facing potential action by state and federal governments
+- Defending clients in white-collar criminal matters, and performing internal investigations for entities facing potential action by state and federal governments

-- Advises clients on anticipating, managing, and mitigating complex legal and regulatory issues related to white-collar enforcement
+- Advising clients on anticipating, managing, and mitigating complex legal and regulatory issues related to white-collar enforcement

-- Represents employers in disputes involving restrictive covenants, the misappropriation of confidential information and trade secrets, and unfair competition
+- Representing employers in disputes involving restrictive covenants, the misappropriation of confidential information and trade secrets, and unfair competition

 In 2019, Eric was recommended by The Legal 500 United States* in the area of Labor and Employment Disputes (Including Collective Actions): Defense.